Filming in Hungary

 Hollywood Movies, where Budapest has Faked Cities like Paris, Berlin or Moscow

-For the past two decades, Budapest’s film industry has been blooming, and every year more and more international productions come to Budapest and to Progressive Productions.
-It is not a coincidence that creators from all over the world choose Budapest as a filming location for their productions.
+Over the past two decades, Budapest's film industry has flourished, attracting an increasing number of international productions each year—including many that choose to work with Progressive Productions.
+It is no coincidence that filmmakers from around the world select Budapest as their filming destination.

-For the past two decades, Budapest’s film industry has been blooming, and every year more and more international productions come to Budapest and to Progressive Productions.
-It is not a coincidence that creators from all over the world choose Budapest as a filming location for their productions.
+Over the past two decades, Budapest's film industry has flourished, attracting an increasing number of international productions each year—including many that choose to work with Progressive Productions.
+It is no coincidence that filmmakers from around the world select Budapest as their filming destination.

 Some Serious Action in Moscow

 Several scenes from the fifth installment of the Die Hard series were filmed in Hungary’s capital.
-Bruce Willis was getting into some dangerous stuff on the streets of Budapest, for instance in the alleys of Andrássy Avenue, Szabadság Square and Heroes’ Square.
+Bruce Willis found himself in the midst of intense action on the streets of Budapest, including the alleys of Andrássy Avenue, Szabadság Square, and Heroes’ Square.

-Progressive Productions shot two episodes of Covert Affairs, USA network’s popular summer show, where Budapest also played the great Moscow.
+Progressive Productions also shot two episodes of Covert Affairs, USA Network’s popular summer series, where Budapest once again played the role of Moscow.

-Finally, Budapest’s Fine Arts Museum doubled as Stalin’s Soviet headquarters in the 2013 movie The 100 Year Old Man Who Climbed out the Window and Disappeared.
-A more unique type of action happened here; an epic and spontaneous drinking party.
+Finally, Budapest’s Museum of Fine Arts stood in as Stalin’s Soviet headquarters in the 2013 film The 100-Year-Old Man Who Climbed Out the Window and Disappeared.
+However, this time, the action was of a different kind—an impromptu, larger-than-life drinking party.

 Action, History and Romance in Paris

-In Steven Spielberg's’ Munich, which was nominated for five Oscars in 2005, the historical Andrássy boulevard played the Paris and Rome of the 70s.
-The production designer of Munich, Rick Carter said that Budapest was the best Paris look alike city the team has ever seen.
-Furthermore, the Marriott Hotel of Budapest was used as a London setting and also our football stadium, called Puskás Stadion, was featured as Munich in the 40’s.
+In Steven Spielberg’s Munich, a film nominated for five Oscars in 2005, Budapest’s historic Andrássy Boulevard stood in for 1970s Paris and Rome.
+Rick Carter, the production designer of Munich, remarked that Budapest was the most convincing Paris look-alike the team had ever encountered.
+Additionally, Budapest’s Marriott Hotel was transformed into a London setting, while Puskás Stadion served as Munich in the 1940s.

-Rick Carter was even laughing at the fact that the next street from the Paris set was used as a setting for Rome.
+Carter humorously noted that the next street over from the Paris set was used to recreate scenes set in Rome.

 - said Wash Westmoreland, Director and Co-Writer of Colette.
 He continued: “In doing that they have their own Champs-Élysées which is called Andrassy, which is a big boulevard in the center of the city.
 And they have also their own Moulin Rouge, which was built to sort of copy the Moulin Rouge in Paris, but now it looks more like the original Moulin Rouge then the one in Paris does.
 Because the one in Paris has expanded and become a much bigger space.
 So, there’s many things about Budapest that really lent themselves.
 All the interiors really we found had this sort of unrefurbished look to them, like it was the same windows, the same doorknobs, and floorboards, it just felt like time had not changed this place.”